rolker/project11/SettingUpASimulationEnvironment.md

 ### ROS

-Project 11 uses the Lunar version of ROS.
+Project 11 uses the Melodic version of ROS.
 It is recomended to go through the [ROS Tutorials](http://wiki.ros.org/ROS/Tutorials) in order to better understand how it works.

 ### Git